kyungjae-lee/engineers-notebook/operating-systems/principles-of-concurrency.md

   Concurrency is fundamental to all of these types of computing.

 * Concurrency arises in different contexts:
-  * **Multiple applications** - multiprogramming was invented to handle this, and allow processing time to be share among multiple active applications
+  * **Multiple applications** - multiprogramming was invented to handle this, and allow processing time to be shared among multiple active applications
   * **Structured applications** - modular design sometimes encompasses developing problem solutions built from multiple concurrent processes
   * **Operating system structure** - OS services can be developed as a set of concurrent processes as well